-Megan serves as Deputy Executive Director of the Center providing leadership for strategic planning, fund development, communications, and alumni relations.
-Previously, she directed the Haas Center's Fellowships and Postgraduate Public Service team.
+Since 2013, Megan has served as Deputy Executive Director of the Center providing leadership for strategic planning, fund development, communications, public policy, and alumni relations.

-Before returning to the Haas Center full-time in 2007, Megan led the Center's Call to Serve government recruitment initiative and worked with the City of Palo Alto City Manager's Office on planning for libraries and a possible pandemic flu.
-She also served as nonprofits liaison for State Assemblyman Joe Simitian and for 10 years hosted Senator Simitian's monthly government access television show, Capitol Focus.
+Before returning to the Haas Center full-time in 2007, Megan led the Center's Call to Serve government recruitment initiative (now part of Cardinal Careers) and worked with the City of Palo Alto City Manager's Office on planning for libraries and a possible pandemic flu.
+She served as nonprofits liaison for State Assemblyman Joe Simitian and for a decade hosted Senator Simitian's government access television show, Capitol Focus.

-Current community involvement includes an appointment to the PAUSD Parcel Tax Oversight Committee, and advisory and board roles with Foundation for a College Education, First Congregational Church Nursery School, League of Women Voters Palo Alto, and Palo Alto Partners in Education.
-Megan has also served as a community volunteer with Adolescent Counseling Services, Palo Alto Community Child Care, Palo Alto Community Fund, Leadership Mid-Peninsula, Family Resource Center Implementation Team, City of Palo Alto Comprehensive Plan Committee, Mothers' Symposium, Youth Community Service, Partners in School Innovation, and YWCA of the Mid-Peninsula.
-She has also been involved with local youth sports teams, Girl Scouts, parent associations, and political campaigns.
+Current community involvement includes an appointment to the PAUSD Parcel Tax Oversight Committee, and leadership and advisory roles with Pitzer College, Foundation for a College Education, First Congregational Church Nursery School, and the League of Women Voters of Palo Alto.
+Megan has also served as a community volunteer with Adolescent Counseling Services, Palo Alto Community Child Care, Palo Alto Community Fund, Palo Alto Partners in Education, City of Palo Alto Comprehensive Plan Committee, Mothers' Symposium, Youth Community Service, Partners in School Innovation, and YWCA of the Mid-Peninsula.
+She has served with local youth sports teams, Girl Scouts, parent associations, and political campaigns.
 Megan was recognized in 2008 with the Palo Alto Tall Tree Award for Outstanding Citizen/Volunteer; and in 2013 with the Lloyd W. Dinkelspiel Award for Outstanding Service to Undergraduate Education and the Margaret Ann Fidler Award for Distinguished Service to Student Affairs.
-In 2014, she was recognized by the California Governor's Office as a Service Trailblazer for AmeriCorps first 20 years.
-She lives with her husband, Mike, and three children, Matt, Molly '19, and Michaela, in Palo Alto.
+In 2014, she was recognized by the California Governor's Office as a Service Trailblazer for AmeriCorps' first 20 years.
+She lives in Palo Alto with her husband, Mike, and has three grown children: Matt, Molly '19, and Michaela.